 Teams of 12 students (from Years 8 and 9) recently attended the Engineering Extravaganza at the Advanced Manufacturing Park Technology Centre and the Advanced Manufacturing Research Centre Knowledge Transfer Centre, Rotherham.
 Over 90 students from the following schools took part:

 - Clifton Community School

 - Forge Valley School

-The IChemE explored how some gases are used and could be used in the future as we move towards a lower carbon and more energy-efficient society.
-It involved some students getting involved in some of the interactive demonstrations.
+- Exploring how some gases are used and could be used in the future, as we move towards a lower carbon and more energy-efficient society.